swagger-api/swagger-js/docs/usage/installation.md

 ### Static files without HTTP or HTML

-Once swagger-ui has successfully generated the `/dist` and `/browser` directory, you can copy files from those directories to your own file system and host from there.
+Once swagger-ui has successfully generated the `/dist` directory, you can copy files from that directory to your own file system and host from there.